affinitybridge/my2cents/README.md

-# Project Codename
+# My2Cents

-Project Codename connects individuals with their elected representatives.
+My2Cents connects individuals with their elected representatives.

 Create web widgets with localized lists of representatives.
 Call them at the touch of a button.